 Didactic Sessions: All sessions are developed and delivered by practising physicians and healthcare professionals who understand learner’s unique needs, and are considered to be subject matter experts in their field.
 Many of these classes also involve various aspects of facilitation, which can include discussions with your peers and interactive session activities.

 Simulation: Physician facilitators are also involved in Simulated Patient Encounters that are developed for online and in-person learning.

 Our faculty are dedicated to your success both in the program and as you progress onward.
 If you ever have challenges or questions, the faculty will be pleased to provide you with support.

 Additionally, you have the option to request a mentor.
 To help support a learner’s transition into training, our programs offer individualized mentorship upon request.
-Confidential consultations with mentors can include generalized discussion on practice in Ontario, to recommendations and supports that will assist learners in future training.
+Confidential consultations with mentors may include generalized discussion on practice in Ontario, recommendations, and supports that will assist learners in future training.

 The Ontario university where you will be training may absorb the fee for your enrollment in the Canadian Medicine Primer to help you optimize your success as a postgraduate medical trainee.
 However, if you are a referred trainee who is responsible for covering the program fee, we will work with you to arrange programming costs.

 With over 80 specialties and subspecialties in Ontario, the CMP focuses on addressing core competencies and subject areas that are applicable for all specialties during your transition to residency or fellowship training in Ontario.
 Accordingly, the sessions are not designed to provide you with details about your specific specialty, but they will provide you with the core competencies required to successfully transition into your training.